dstackai/dstack/README.md

 </div>

-`dstack` is an open-source tool that streamlines the process of creating reproducible ML training pipelines that are independent of any specific vendor.
-It also promotes collaboration on data and models.
+`dstack` is the most easy way to define ML workflows as code and run them either locally or remotely on any cloud.

 ### Highlighted features

+* Define ML workflows declaratively as code
-* Define ML pipelines via YAML and run either locally or on any cloud
+* Run workflows locally or remotely on any cloud (AWS, GCP, etc)
-* Have cloud instances created and destroyed automatically
-* Use spot instances efficiently to save costs
+* Use on-demand on spot instances conveniently
-* Save artifacts and reuse them conveniently across workflows
+* Save data, checkpoints, environments as artifacts and reuse them across workflows
-* Use interactive dev environments, such as notebooks or IDEs
-* Use any frameworks or experiment trackers.
-No code changes are required.
-* No need for Kubernetes or custom Docker images
+* No need to use custom Docker images or Kubernetes

 ## Installation